 New Facts About the Shape of Your Nose Previous studies focused on smaller or larger noses in relation to the size of the human skull.
 However, the natural selection of an individual's nose size based upon climate was a newly confirmed notion, according to Arslan Zaidi.

 Additionally, a study completed by researchers across the U.S., Ireland, and Belgium utilized 3D facial imaging to learn more about nose measurements.
 Studying approximately 500 people of Northern European, South Asian, East Asian, and West African descent, the findings confirmed that nose adaptations were indeed related to climate and may have helped prevent certain respiratory diseases.

 Nose Shape As Related to Ethnicity and Rhinoplasty As a result of the findings from studies that explain the variations in the nose's makeup based upon ethnicity, it's important for rhinoplasty surgeons and patients alike to understand the origins of nose patterns as well.

 According to PLOS Genetics, the nose's function is to alter the air we breathe optimally before the air hits the lower respiratory tract.
-Therefore, ideal nose structures aren't just due to sexual selection and genetic drift, but also the climates surrounding different populations, in the same manner that factors like skin pigmentation are affected by region.
+Therefore, ideal nose structures aren't just due to sexual selection and genetic drift, but also the climates surrounding different populations, in the same manner, that factors like skin pigmentation are affected by region.

 How Your Nose's Bridge, Tip, and Nostrils Change with Age

 The surrounding weather isn't the only phenomenon that plays a role in how the shape of the nose appears.
 Age and time can also affect the nose.
 After puberty ends, the nose tends to cease growing - but the nose can still change in shape as we age, reports New York double board-certified plastic surgeon Dr. Richard Westreich.

 The nose is primarily composed of hyaline cartilage and contains the protein collagen, which means that the structure of the nose and surrounding skin can change over time.
 Skin sags and the nose can stretch and droop in a downward direction, causing the tip, bridge, and nostrils to look different than how they used to appear.